Import or convert code from an existing tool

 Depending on the Source, the system asks you to provide the following information:

-Source Information you must supply CodePlex URL, Project name, Repository type Git/GitHub URL, a Username/Password combination for private repositories that Require authorization Google Code URL, Project name, Repository type Mercurial URL, a Username/Password combination for private repositories that Require authorization SourceForge URL, Project name, Repository type Subversion URL, a Username/Password combination for private repositories that Require authorization
+Source Required information CodePlex URL, Project name, Repository type Git URL, a Username/Password combination for private repositories that Require authorization Mercurial URL, a Username/Password combination for private repositories that Require authorization SourceForge URL, Project name, Repository type

 - Enter a Name for your new repository.

-- Uncheck Private if you want the repository to be Public.
+- Uncheck This is a private repository if you want the repository to be public.

 Option 1: The hgsubversion Extension – Recommended

-The hgsubversion extension is a user-contributed extension, not distributed with Mercurial.
+The hgsubversion extension is a user-contributed extension, but is not distributed with Mercurial.
 We recommend this extension.
-Please refer to the hgsubversion extension guide for download sites and usage instructions.
+Please refer to the hgsubversion extension guide for download sites and instructions.